MicroEJ/docs/VEEPortingGuide/microai.rst

 =========

 The MicroAI Foundation Library defines a low-level Machine Learning framework for embedded devices.
-It allows to interact with trained Machine Learning models, especially to run inferences.
+It allows to run inferences on trained Machine Learning models.

 Functional Description
 ======================

-The MicroEJ Application manages MicroAI models using Model instantiation/Inference/Tensor abstraction.
+A typical Application using MicroAI will load a model binary file, read its input/output characteristics, and finally perform an inference.

-The MicroAI implementation made for each MicroEJ platform is responsible for surfacing the native Machine Learning specific behavior.
+The MicroAI integration in a VEE port relies on a native AI framework (Tensorflow-lite, ONNX Runtime, etc...) to implement all of the above functionalities.

 Dependencies
 ============